The importance of SEO for small businesses

 Instagram Guides and before/after carousels

-A joiner can create a “Guide bringing together their work in different neighbourhoods.
+A carpenter can create a «Guide” bringing together their projects in different neighborhoods.
 Each item links to a geolocated landing page, generating qualified traffic.
-Before/after carousels leverage visual storytelling, encourage sharing and lead to spontaneous backlinks from home décor or DIY blogs.
+Before/after carousels leverage visual storytelling, encourage sharing, and lead to spontaneous backlinks from decor or DIY blogs.

 Hyperlocal Facebook groups